endlessforms-info/GDO-GDOA/README.md

 Our driving use case is description of anatomical graphics, both human anatomy and the anatomy of other organisms.
 To accommodate anatomy-specific classes we developed the Graphic Descriptor Ontology Anatomy extension (GDOA), which extends the GDO to the domain of anatomical graphics.

-The combined GDO and GDOA include classes for describing qualities of graphics (including anatomical views, projection type, and style of representation of parts) and the roles of graphical marks (such as occluding contour line, line of striation, and location point).
+The combined GDO and GDOA (which we refer to as GDO/A) include classes for describing qualities of graphics (including anatomical views, projection type, and style of representation of parts) and the roles of graphical marks (such as occluding contour line, line of striation, and location point).